-You might think Suffolk is a place of calm and tranquility, and you wouldn’t be wrong.
+You might think Suffolk is a place of calm and tranquillity, and you wouldn’t be wrong.
 However, come Halloween in Suffolk, beneath the picture-perfect surface lies a shadowy world of spooky tales, bloody histories and ghost stories.
 Our events are for those who love to be scared to those who prefer a little potion time and wand waving.
 Here’s a selection of Halloween events for adults and children.
 Enjoy some scary fun for all!

 Halloweenies at Kentwell Hall – 22nd-30th October

 Spend a day at Kentwell’s School for Sorcery, a magical Halloween world, for some spooky, safe half-term fun for children aged between 3 to 14 years.

 Explore the spooky zones around the buildings, gardens and grounds with fun, challenges and activities along the way at this beautiful historic house.

 Enjoy a day at Sorcery School at Kentwell Hall.